oopsmonk/documentation/getting-started/1.2/networks/devnet.md

 - **[Official faucet](https://faucet.devnet.iota.org/):** Distributes tokens in batches of 1 Ki

-## Minimum weight magnitude

-Transactions in the Devnet must use a minimum weight magnitude (MWM) of at least 9 to be valid.

 ## Coordinator address

 Nodes in the Devnet use a Coordinator that is run by the IOTA Foundation with the following address: